mdibl/biocore_documentation/minota/markdown/minota_quality-control.md

 (Slide 5)

 Trimming, in a nutshell, is spring cleaning for your input.
 It removes unwanted adapters, excises pesky primers and poly-A tails, and scrubs poor quality bases from your sequence file(s).
 This is especially important because if you allow those components to remain, it may compromise the accuracy of your results downstream.
 Error-ridden input can lead to unaligned reads, low mapping efficiency, and mismatches between your reads and a transcriptome/reference genome.
 There are a fair number of tools available, but we're going to focus on Trimmomatic, both in its standalone and Trinity-integrated form, and Trim Galore!.

+## Assembly-Specific

+What I mentioned above is fairly general; however, there is a specific reason

+When building a transcriptome assembly, you do so by combining multiple reads together to generate the best possible read.
+The problem is, whenever the contents of the sequences diverge (i.e. differences between them), a new path is created.
+This forces the assembler to decide whether or not the path is valid, and what supporting evidence exists to determine its validity.

+Attempting to assemble using low-quality or error-ridden reads will result in many new paths being built, with many being low-count and useless.
+This is especially true with retention of adapters; your provisional transcripts will be peppered with artificial sequences that don't belong in your final assembly.

 ### Trimmomatic
 (Slide 6 + 7)